rems-project/isla/doc/litmus_readme.md

 Currently this script is configured for our 72-thread server, running 36 tests in parallel with two threads each.
 It will likely need to be configured for other hardware.

+Isla will cache footprint results in the $TMPDIR directory, as well as other intermediate files.
+For performance, this directory should be mounted as tmpfs (so it resides in memory).